darwiin/yaac-another-awesome-cv/README.md

 In my version, Personal data have moved on top of the page just before the professional title.

-I have also created little macros have been created to make easier and cleaner Latex source code
+I have also created little Latex macros to make easier and cleaner Latex source code

 ```TeX
 \user{firstname}{LASTNAME}
 \linkedin{{link}{Link Description}}